AnubhavT007/airbnb-experience.github.io/README.md

 1. Clone the project to your local computer.
 2. run command "npm install" within the project directory in terminal.
 3. run command "npm start"
-4. The app will start in the localhost.
+4. The App will start in the localhost.

 ## Available Scripts